Support Page Content

-Since CSUS will be doing almost all its fall classes online, so will we.
+Since Sac State will be doing almost all its fall classes online, so will we.
 COVID-19 has changed the world but we will prevail.
 We are lucky to be in a technology-strong era and we will be using that technology to deliver our seminars to our members in the safety and comfort of their homes.
 The Forum will also be back with riveting speakers such as regional and scientific leaders, also online.

 We will be using Zoom, a platform that has become extremely popular in the era of stay-at-home.
 Everyone from businesses to family to schools to programs like ours is using it to connect with each other.
 Some of you are probably already utilizing it to socialize with friends and family.